fenago/ml-scikit-keras-tensorflow/labs/lab_11.md

 described shortly) is sometimes called *He initialization*, after the paper's first author.
 The SELU activation[]{#idm45728468699784}[]{#idm45728468698680}[]{#idm45728468697976}
-function will be explained later in this chapter.
+function will be explained later in this lab.
 It should be used with LeCun initialization (preferably with a normal distribution, as we will see).